This is how to make an upside-down fire in about 10 minutes to have a quick and efficient heat source.

 This experienced woodsman shows how to make an upside-down fire right on some snow pack by reversing what we have always been taught.

-It is awesome to do some snowshoeing or some cross-country skiing and be able to take a break and produce a quick fire to enjoy coffee or a trail lunch.
+If you're snowshoeing or some cross-country skiing, it's nice to be able to take a break and produce a quick fire to enjoy coffee or a trail lunch.

 When you venture into the woods this winter ensure you have at least a small pack with the essentials and the ability to start a good fire for those quick breaks or in a survival situation.